PlutoVR/sandcastle/README.md

 - `npm build-xrpk` will `npm build`, then create an [XR Package](https://github.com/webaverse/xrpackage) in `dist`.
 (Note that this script runs an interactive CLI for details about the various aspects of your XR Package.)

+- `npm dev-xrpk` will do the same but output an _unminified, source-mapped_ XR Package to help you debug your XR Package in your runtime of choice (we recommend [Chimera](https://chimera.pluto-api.com/)).
+Please note the resulting .wbn file size will be very large - don't use this in production!

 ---

 ## Learning Resources